Business Equipment Tax Reimbursement (BETR)

 - Applicants must be 62 years of age or older.

 - Applicants must have received a Maine Property Tax Fairness Credit in the tax year prior to the P-STEP application.
 If you do not qualify or did not receive a rebate under the State program, you will not be eligible for the City P-STEP.
 The City will request confirmation from the State of Maine for rebates received. - The City of Portland application period is March 15th through May 15th each year.
-The first application period starts March 15, 2019 and applications may be downloaded here.
+The next application period starts March 15, 2020 and applications will be available here in late 2019.

 Maine HomesTead Exemption Program(Title 36, M.R.S.A.
 Section 681)